 All patients should have timely access to necessary radiological investigations, including MRI, via primary care services.
-Where conservative management is indicated, this should be made available to patients in primary care as soon as is possible.
+Where conservative management is indicated, this should be made available to patients at a time when they are most likely to derive benefit from this management.